adilmezghouti/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 #Solidity Pitfalls and Attacks
 - Using Specific Compiler Pragma: Used ^0.8.10 to make sure the is stable and benefit from any new patches
-- Use Modifiers Only for Validation
+- Used Modifiers Only for Validation
+- Used Requires to check if if a transfer went through
 - Proper use of .call and .delegateCall

 Not used yet: